superfly/docs/flyctl/cmd/flyctl.md

-# _flyctl_

-The Fly CLI

-### About

-flyctl is a command line interface to the Fly.io platform.
+`flyctl` is a command line interface to the Fly.io platform.

 It allows users to manage authentication, application launch, deployment, network configuration, logging and more with just the one command.

-Launch an app with the launch command
+* Launch an app with the `launch` command
-Deploy an app with the deploy command
+* Deploy an app with the `deploy` command
-View a deployed web application with the open command Check the status of an application with the status command
+* View a deployed web application with the `open` command
+* Check the status of an application with the `status` command

-To read more, use the docs command to view Fly's help on the web.
+* To read more, use the `docs` command to view Fly's help on the web.

-### Usage
+## Usage

 ~~~
 flyctl [command] [flags]
 ~~~

-### Available Commands
+## Available Commands
 * [apps](/docs/flyctl/apps/)	 - Manage apps
 * [auth](/docs/flyctl/auth/)	 - Manage authentication
 * [autoscale](/docs/flyctl/autoscale/)	 - Autoscaling app resources